orstavik/JoiEvents/docs/1_Intro/3_WhatIs_EventData.md

-# WhatIs: event?
+# WhatIs: event data?

-At its heart an event is a small package of pure, immutable data: a small text message.
+At its heart an event is just a small package of pure, immutable data: a small text message.

 ## Why pure data?